jtappa/jtappa.github.io/projects.md

 ![Screenshot of Puppet Enterprise](images/PuppetEnterprise.jpg "Screenshot of Puppet Enterprise")

 **I helped** as a software engineer on a Full Stack team of developers.
 We used Ember.js, Typescript, and Clojure.
-My team's focus was improving the time to value for our new customers, making navigation more intuitive, and maintaining and implementing accessibility standards to all parts of the application.
-I also had an opportunity to be Scrum Master for my team, as well as demo some of our recent improvements to the console to the company internally and on our community slack.
+My team's focus was improving the time to value for new customers, making navigation more intuitive, and maintaining and implementing accessibility standards to all parts of the application.
+I also acted as Scrum Master for my team, as well as demoed some of our recent improvements to the console internally to the company as well as on the community slack to customers.

 ### Puppet